-- Promote all memory_order_consume loads to memory_order_acquire, as may be done with the current standard. - 2.
-On architectures that respect memory ordering, prohibit all dependency-breaking optimizations throughout the entire program, but only in cases where a change in the value returned by a memory_order_consume load could cause a change in the value computed later in that same dependency chain.
-Note again that the possibility of storing a value obtained from a memory_order_consume load, then loading it later, means that normal loads as well as memory_order_relaxed loads often must be considered to head their own dependency chains.
+- 1. Promote all memory_order_consume loads to memory_order_acquire, as may be done with the current standard. - 2.
+On architectures that respect memory ordering, prohibit all dependency-breaking optimizations throughout the entire program, but only in cases where a change in the value returned by a memory_order_consume load could cause a change in the value computed later in that same dependency chain, in other words, where there is a global semantic dependency.
+Note again that the possibility of storing a value obtained from a memory_order_consume load, then loading it later, means that normal loads as well as memory order_relaxed loads often must be considered to head their own dependency chains, but only when loaded by the same thread that did the store.